 “OCD is a thought-provoked reaction,” says Tracie.
 “Therapy helps by breaking down these thoughts, looking for evidence of them and then rationalising them.

-“Together with their therapist, a client can peel away at their obsessions and compulsions, so these do not control them.
+“Together with their therapist, a client can peel away their obsessions and compulsions, so these do not control them.
 Instead they are able to take control of their routines themselves.”

 Says Tracie: “People behave compulsively because they feel discomfort.
 Therapy is about helping you to understand and work with this discomfort to reduce the physical impact and explore the underlying thought process.”